 Seventy years passed before the next royal scandal broke: Cecily of York attracted royal attention of the most unwelcome sort after marrying for love.

-Fourth in our list of passionate ladies is the great granddaughter of both Catherine de Valois and Jacquetta – Henry VIII’s sister, Mary.
+Fourth is the great granddaughter of both Catherine de Valois and Jacquetta – Henry VIII’s sister, Mary.
 In 1514, Mary was due to marry Charles of Castile.
-Henry VIII fitted her out with a sumptuous wardrobe, and planned to accompany her to the Low Countries for the ceremony, arrangements being made for the royal party to stay in the Castle at Calais .
+Henry VIII fitted her out with a sumptuous wardrobe, and planned to accompany her to the Low Countries for the ceremony, arrangements being made for the royal party to stay in the Castle at Calais.

-Unfortunately, Mary was jilted, if not exactly at the altar, certainly at the Church door.
-Charles aged 14, acting out a part arranged for him by his grandfather, Emperor Maximilian, declared that, at a practically doddering 18, Mary was far too old for him, and the Burgundians repeatedly delayed matters.
+Unfortunately, Mary was jilted, if not exactly at the altar, certainly at the church door.
+Charles, aged 14 and acting out a part arranged for him by his grandfather Emperor Maximilian, declared that, at a practically doddering 18, Mary was far too old for him, and the Burgundians repeatedly delayed matters.

-Suffolk lost no time in marrying his 14-year-old ward, Katherine, Baroness Willoughby d’Eresby, previously betrothed to his son.
-As Duchess of Suffolk, Katherine was an important court figure in the later years of Henry VIII’s reign – it was even rumoured that Henry might make her his seventh wife, when she was widowed in 1545.
+After Mary’s death, the Duke of Suffolk lost no time in marrying his 14-year-old ward, Katherine, Baroness Willoughby d’Eresby, previously betrothed to his son.
+As Duchess of Suffolk, Katherine was an important court figure in the later years of Henry VIII’s reign – it was even rumoured that Henry might make her his seventh wife, after she was widowed in 1545.
 A close friend of Katherine Parr, she was known as a follower of the reforming party in religion, and also for her wit, saucily naming her spaniel ‘Gardiner’, after Bishop Gardiner, the leading conservative cleric.

-In around 1553, Katherine married Richard Bertie, who was of vastly inferior rank – son of a master mason.
-Bertie was employed in Katherine’s household as gentleman usher, and master of the horse, a role which gave many opportunities for developing a relationship, as he would be present on every occasion when Katherine rode out, and probably helped her mount.
+But in around 1553, Katherine married Richard Bertie who, as the son of a master mason, was of vastly inferior rank.
+Bertie was employed in Katherine’s household as gentleman usher and master of the horse, a role which gave many opportunities for developing a relationship, as he would be present on every occasion when Katherine rode out and probably helped her mount.
 The Berties’ religious views became more radically Protestant over time, and they left England during Mary I’s reign.
-They returned when Elizabeth I became queen, but the new monarch did not like Katherine, or her radical views, and the Duchess was not welcome at court – nor was her lowborn husband, recognised as Baron Willoughby d’Eresby, as was customary.
+They returned when Elizabeth I became queen, but the new monarch did not like Katherine or her radical views, and the Duchess was not welcome at court – nor was her lowborn husband recognised as Baron Willoughby d’Eresby, as was customary.

 Love-matches seem to have run in the Suffolk family.
-Frances Brandon (daughter of Mary and Charles Brandon), was married, aged 16, to Henry Grey, Marquess of Dorset.
-On the death of Frances’ younger brother, Henry was created Duke of Suffolk.
+Frances Brandon (the daughter of Mary and Charles Brandon), was married, aged 16, to Henry Grey, Marquess of Dorset.
+On the death of Frances’s younger brother, Henry was created Duke of Suffolk.

-Frances was again allowed back into favour, and with her young daughters was kept close to the queen until she remarried in 1555.
+Frances was again allowed back into favour, and with her young daughters was kept close to the queen until Frances remarried in 1555.
 Her choice fell upon one of her own servants: Adrian Stokes.
-The match was considered outrageous, not only because of the disparity in rank (Stokes was the duchess’ master of horse), but also because he was aged 22 and she 38.
-The couple spent a mere four years together, with their three children dying in infancy before Frances passed in 1559.
+The match was considered outrageous, not only because of the disparity in rank (Stokes was the duchess’s master of horse), but also because he was aged 22 and she 38.
+The couple spent a mere four years together, with their three children dying in infancy before Frances died in 1559.

 Lady Mary Grey

 Lady Mary Grey, born in 1545, was the younger daughter of Frances Brandon, Duchess of Suffolk.
-Mary suffered from scoliosis and was unusually short, but was still maid of honour to her cousin, Queen Elizabeth.
-In a period when external appearance was considered an important aspect of kingship, her physical disability made Mary unlikely to be considered as an alternative candidate for the throne.
-Perhaps this made her believe her choice of husband was a private matter.
+Mary suffered from scoliosis and was unusually short, and served as maid of honour to her cousin, Queen Elizabeth.
+In a period when external appearance was considered an important aspect of kingship, her physical disability made Mary unlikely to be considered as an alternative candidate for the throne (and perhaps this made her believe her choice of husband was a private matter).

-Her selection was certainly surprising: Thomas Keyes, the tallest person at court (whereas Mary was the shortest), was a widower aged around 40 (whereas Mary was 19), father to several children.
+Her selection was certainly surprising: Thomas Keyes, the tallest person at court (whereas Mary was the shortest); a widower aged around 40 (whereas Mary was 19); and father to several children.
 Thomas was also no more than the sergeant porter, in charge of palace security.

 Their romance is touching – he is said to have given her the ring from his finger, and a golden chain with a mother-of-pearl pendant.
 In July 1565, Mary and Keyes married, carefully ensuring the presence of witnesses.
 But after a month of marital bliss, the secret leaked.
-Elizabeth, livid, had Keyes thrown into prison and Mary placed under house arrest.
+A livid Queen Elizabeth had Keyes thrown into prison and Mary placed under house arrest.
 The couple never met again.

 Keyes remained in the Fleet Prison until 1570, when he was released and permitted to return to Kent, before dying the following year.
 Mary, forbidden from bringing up his orphaned children, continued to be confined in the homes of begrudging courtiers and relatives, until allowed back to court at the end of 1577 for a brief taste of freedom before dying in 1578.

-These stories, whether happy or sad, show that, even in an age where status was all, women were prepared to risk their reputations, possessions and even their freedom for love that crossed the social divide.
+These stories, whether happy or sad, show that even in an age where status was all, some women were prepared to risk their reputations, possessions – and even their freedom – for love that crossed the social divide.

-Melita Thomas is the editor of Tudor Times, a new website about daily life in the period.
-Visit www.tudortimes.co.uk to find out more
+Melita Thomas is the editor of Tudor Times, a website about daily life in the period.
+Visit tudortimes.co.uk to find out more